-Card 3 - The future when this course of action is followed.
+Third Card - The future when this course of action is followed.

-Card 4 - The reason behind the question, this will probably illuminate the effect of past influences.
+Forth Card - The reason behind the question, this will probably illuminate the effect of past influences.

-Card 5 - The potential for success (or otherwise) of this course of action.
+Fifth Card - The potential for success (or otherwise) of this course of action.

-Now for the ever popular Celtic Cross Tarot Reading Spread.
+Now for the ever-popular Celtic Cross Reading Arrangement.
 This is as complex as you are as likely to ever need as a divination tool for a particular question.

-The Celtic Cross layout provides detailed insights into every aspect of a proposed situation.
+The Celtic Cross Spread provides detailed insights into every aspect of a proposed situation.
 The accent here is on one’s spiritual path towards the desired outcome.
-It is important to include this spread in your repertoire because it's the one used most often, and its frequent use generates some sort of collective energy around it.
+It is important to include this arrangement in your repertoire because it is one that can be used most often, and its frequent use generates some sort of collective energy around it.

-Some claim the Celtic Cross is the most powerful of all tarot card layouts.
-There are a number of variations in the order you can spread the first six cards.
-However the interpretations vary little, so as always I have presented my preferred order.
+Some feel the Celtic Cross is the most powerful of all layouts.
+There are a number of variations in the order you can arrange the first six cards.
+However, the interpretations vary little, so as always, I have presented my preferred order.

 The subject is crossed by their challenges in the center.
 Surrounding the subject starting at the top in a clockwise order are the factors influencing the subject.
 This forms the cross itself, whilst to the right is the shaft of the cross.